tifrueh/www.tifrueh.ch/content/blog/2024-03-24-2029-site-optimisations.md

    screenreaders know what they are supposed to represent.

 1. Adding descriptions to all pages.

+Additionally, I also converted all fonts to WOFF2 (they were TTFs previously), which can also improve performance.

 There were, of course, many more suggested improvements, but when thinking about the rest of them I either didn't really understand why it *would* be an